almighwar/Learn-C/README.md

-### The concept of learning something, learning the basics, extremely
+# The concept of learning.

+1. Focus on the basics, extremely, until you've done

 ## Manga "REAL" 🥬